uni-rs/uni.rs/README.md

 Since Uni.rs is using cargo as its build system you simply need to properly setup your Cargo.toml to use this repository.
 You also *MUST* build your code using the custom targets that are available in this repository.
+The hello world example present in the `examples` directory also exists as a standalone version.
+It can be found [here](https://github.com/uni-rs/hello-standalone).